mideind/GreynirEngine/README.rst

     $ pip install reynir

-If you are running PyPy and a recent version of macOS, you may need to add the following prefix to the command: `CFLAGS=-stdlib=libc++`.
-Thus:

-    $ CFLAGS=-stdlib=libc++ pip install reynir

 If you have **git** and **git-lfs** installed and want to be able to edit the source, do like so::